-The SM8600 is judder-free from most sources.
+The SM8600 is able to remove judder from most sources.
 Unfortunately, during our test, the TV was unable to completely remove 24p judder from 60i signals.
 To remove judder, the Real Cinema option must be enabled in the Picture Option Settings menu.

-The LG SM8600 has a native refresh rate of 120Hz.
+The LG 55SM8600PUA has a native refresh rate of 120Hz.
 Unfortunately, it doesn't appear to support any of the variable refresh rate technologies, including FreeSync or the HDMI 2.1 VRR format.
 We tested this with an Xbox One S, which did support HDMI-Forum VRR on the C9.
 Although we can't be sure it won't work from an HDMI 2.1 source, we don't expect it to.
-We will retest this once we have an HDMI 2.1 source.

 The SM8600 has a very low input lag which is great news for gamers.
 To get the lowest input lag you must set the TV in 'Game' mode.
 To get low input lag and proper chroma 4:4:4 just change the input icon to PC.
 The picture mode does not matter.